-How to prepare for and recover from mesothelioma treatment depends on several factors, including your age, the location of your cancer, the type of treatment, and your overall health.
+How to prepare for and recover from mesothelioma treatment depends on several factors, including your age, the location of your cancer, which treatment you receive, and your overall health.

 Surgery

-1. Extrapleural pneumonectomy (EPP): This procedure removes the affected lung and nearby tissues in patients with pleural mesothelioma.
+• Extrapleural pneumonectomy (EPP): This removes the affected lung and nearby tissues in patients with pleural mesothelioma.
 Sometimes the lining of the heart is also removed.
 It is an extensive surgery that can take three or more hours to complete.

-2. Pleurectomy with decortication (P/D): Also used for pleural mesothelioma treatment, a P/D removes the lining of the affected lung and any visible tumors.
-It is less invasive than an EPP and preserves the lung itself, but it takes much longer than an EPP to perform.
+• Pleurectomy with decortication (P/D): Also used to treat pleural mesothelioma, a P/D removes the lining of the affected lung and any visible tumors.
+It is less invasive than an EPP and allows the patient to keep both lungs.

-3. Cytoreductive surgery with hyperthermic intraperitoneal chemotherapy (HIPEC): This procedure is the gold standard for peritoneal mesothelioma.
-First, cytoreduction (also known as debulking) is performed to remove any visible tumors.
-Then heated chemotherapy drugs are applied to the abdomen to kill any remaining cancer cells.
+• Cytoreductive surgery with hyperthermic intraperitoneal chemotherapy (HIPEC): This procedure is the gold standard for peritoneal mesothelioma.
+First, doctors remove any visible tumors through cytoreduction (also known as debulking).
+Heated chemotherapy drugs are then applied to the abdomen to kill any remaining cancer cells.

 After surgery, patients can expect regular follow-up appointments.
-These appointments often include routine physical exams to check for side effects and additional X-rays and other imaging scans to see if treatment was successful.
+These appointments often include routine physical exams to check for side effects and additional X-rays and other imaging scans to see if the surgery was successful.

 What Is the Recovery Time for Mesothelioma Surgery?